Earl Boykins: Coaching career

 In 2014, Boykins was hired as the head coach of the Douglas County High School boys varsity team in Castle Rock, Colorado.
+He served as the director of student-athlete development for the Arkansas Razorbacks under head coach Eric Musselman from 2019 to 2021.

 In 2021, Boykins was hired as an assistant coach with the UTEP Miners.

+On May 30, 2025, Boykins joined the USC Trojans as an assistant for head coach Musselman.